MicrosoftDocs/sql-docs/docs/connect/odbc/windows/dsn-wizard-3.md

 ### Transparent Network IP Resolution

 Alters the behavior of **Multi-subnet failover** to allow for faster reconnection during failover.
-See [Using Transparent Network IP Resolution](../../../connect/odbc/using-transparent-network-ip-resolution.md) for more information.
+For more information, see [Using Transparent Network IP Resolution](../using-transparent-network-ip-resolution.md).

 ### Column Encryption

-Enables automatic decryption and encryption of data transfers to and from columns encrypted with the [Always Encrypted](../../../connect/odbc/using-always-encrypted-with-the-odbc-driver.md) feature available in SQL Server 2016 and later.
+Enables automatic decryption and encryption of data transfers to and from columns encrypted with the [Always Encrypted](../using-always-encrypted-with-the-odbc-driver.md) feature available in SQL Server 2016 and later.

 ### Use FMTONLY metadata discovery

 Use the legacy SET FMTONLY metadata discovery method when connecting to SQL Server 2012 or newer.
-Enable this only when using queries not supported by [sp_describe_first_result_set](../../../relational-databases/system-stored-procedures/sp-describe-first-result-set-transact-sql.md), such as those containing temporary tables.
+Enable this option only when using queries not supported by [sp_describe_first_result_set](../../../relational-databases/system-stored-procedures/sp-describe-first-result-set-transact-sql.md), such as those containing temporary tables.

 ### Next